Timmyfirst/PasswordGenerator/README.md

 # Password Generator

 Password Generator is a webtool whose provide passwords.
-Just needed to give criteria and lenght.
+Just needed to give criteria and length.

 It's a simple html webpage with a javascript's algorithm.